-The Audit and Risk Committee comprises all Directors and is chaired by Jim Coyle.
-Please see the members' biographies above.
+For the reporting period, the Audit and Risk Committee comprised of all Directors and was chaired by Jim Coyle.
+Please see above for the members' biographies.
 All members of the Committee have recent and relevant financial experience, as a result of their involvement in financial services and other industries.

 As Chairman of the Audit and Risk Committee, I can confirm that I am a Chartered Accountant and I maintain my membership of the Institute of Chartered Accountants of Scotland.
 As such, I have relevant financial experience.
-The AIC Corporate Governance Code stipulates that should the Chairman of the Board be a member of the Audit and Risk Committee an explanation should be provided as to why this is considered appropriate.
-Given the size of the Board and
+The AIC Corporate Governance Code stipulates that, should the Chairman of the Board be a member of the Audit and Risk Committee, an explanation should be provided as to why this is considered appropriate.

-Mr. Sharpe's relevant financial experience gained through his involvement with other businesses during his career and given our opinion that the Chairman is independent, it is considered appropriate that he is a member of the Audit and Risk Committee.
+Given the size of the Board and Mr. Sharpe's relevant financial experience gained through his involvement with other businesses during his career and given our opinion that the Chairman is independent, it was considered appropriate during the reporting period that Mr Sharpe be a member of the Audit and Risk Committee.
+Mr Sharpe remains a member of both the Audit Committee and Risk Committee, following the Board's decision to split the Audit and Risk Committee's functions (as described below), and the Board considers the same reasons as above apply for his continued membership of the Audit Committee and the Risk Committee.